os #

 write_file writes text

-data to the file in path
+data to a file with the given path

+.
 If path

 fn write_file_array #